mojodojodev/mojodojo.dev/mojo_team_answers.md

 In terms of "betting on Mojo" right now, we are more focused on building Mojo to be the "right thing" rather that getting "hypergrowth" (something i've learned the hard way comes with down sides), but we'll open things up progressively over time as it matures.
 We would like to see Mojo go far and wide and are keenly aware of the need for OSS for adoption.

+### What do we call Mojo users?
+I'm fond of mojician 🪄

 ## Open Source
 [From the FAQ](https://docs.modular.com/mojo/faq.html#will-mojo-be-open-sourced)